The Origins of Polony

 Strong spices like roast onions, salt, and pepper are added.

-The 50% trim/ 50% fat and spices recipe as simple as one can find.
-Its widespread popularity to this day across Europe and its well-entrenched character leads me to believe that this is, in fact, the earliest Polony recipe.
-It is easy to see the progression from the 50/50 recipe to replace the 50% component part of the old recipe first with TVP and MDM.
+The 50% trim/ 50% fat and spices recipe is as simple as one can find.
+Its widespread popularity to this day across Europe and its well-entrenched character lead me to believe that this is, in fact, the earliest Polony recipe.
+It is easy to see the progression from the 50/50 recipe to replacing the 50% component part of the old recipe first with TVP and MDM.
 Together they replace the 50% trim.

 Independently from the 50/50 recipe, solely based on the use of TVP, we know we can add at least 3 x the TVP weight in water, provided the re-hydration is done correctly.